 Decreased DHEA levels due to adrenal exhaustion

 Studies have shown that levels of DHEA peak in 20s, then start to fall, and falling levels are associated with the signs of ageing.
 Regular exercise increases DHEA.
-Direct supplementation with DHEA doesn't seem to provide any benefit in the long term.
-Naturopathic Treatment Principles in ageing include Tonifying the Adrenal glands to increase endogenous production of DHEA.
+Direct supplementation with DHEA doesn't seem to provide any benefit in the long term. natural medicine Treatment Principles in ageing include Tonifying the Adrenal glands to increase endogenous production of DHEA.
 Consider adaptogens (liquorice, ginseng, Siberian ginseng, panax ginseng, damiana, ginseng – works on HPA axis).

 Accelerated Ageing due to deficiency of the Vital Force due to the Hygiene Hypothesis and Molecular Mimicry

 Excessive hygiene (due to the overuse of antibacterials and the lack of exposure to childhood diseases due to "successful" vaccination programmes, doesn't allow the body's natural defences to be exercised.
-From a naturopathic perspective, stimulating the Vital Force is done using Fever Management and supporting the natural expression of symptoms using natural medicine treatments.
+From a natural medicine perspective, stimulating the Vital Force is done using Fever Management and supporting the natural expression of symptoms using natural medicine treatments.

 Nutritional Deficiencies in Ageing